Kapaya/px21/paper.md

  In this paper, we extend Wildcard with a new system for *end-user web scraping for customization*.
 It enables end-users to create, extend and repair adapters, by performing concrete demonstrations of how the website user interface maps to a data table.
 We describe three design principles that guided our system's development and are applicable to other end-user web scraping and customization systems: (a) users should be able to scrape data and use it in a single, unified environment, (b) users should be able to extend and repair the programs that scrape data via demonstration and (c) users should receive live feedback during their demonstrations.

  We have successfully used our system to create, extend and repair adapters by demonstration on a variety of websites and we provide example usage scenarios that showcase each of our design principles.
-Our ultimate goal is to empower end-users to customize websites in an intuitive and flexible way, and thus make websites more malleable for all of its users.
+Our ultimate goal is to empower end-users to customize websites in an intuitive and flexible way, making the web more malleable for all of its users.

 ---